Cruises offered by the Weiße Flotte

 An old dream has come true.
 The first idea to establish a connection between the eastern and western waterways was already thought of in 1877.
 60 years later a makeshift solution was provided by building a ship lift and plans were hatched to construct a canal bridge across the river Elbe which is often very shallow during low tides.
 Another 66 years passed before the longstanding and heartfelt wish was finally fulfilled.

 On 10th October 2003 the gigantic Waterway Junction Magdeburg was inaugurated and put into operation.
 It is considered a technical masterpiece of the century and with its completion another tourist attraction was added to the capital city of Saxony-Anhalt.

-In fact, the new attraction has been perfectly integrated into the "Blue Ribbon of the River Elbe" project, this year’s major promotional campaign to entice many national and international visitors and active water fans to the region as well as to Magdeburg, the Cathedral City on the banks of the river Elbe.
+The waterway junction has been perfectly integrated into the "Blue Ribbon of the River Elbe" project, a promotional campaign to entice national and international visitors and active water fans to visit the region as well as Magdeburg, the Cathedral City on the banks of the river Elbe.